 When a third party has purchased a certificate of delinquency for a particular property in a prior year, that third party will have priority to acquire the current year's certificate of delinquency for the same property.
 A list of all certificates of delinquency upon which you have a priority needs to be compiled and submitted.
 A deposit of 100% of the value of the priority certificate is required during registration for the sale.

 A separate list of certificates of delinquency for which a third party has no priority claim must also be prepared and submitted to the county clerk with the registration form.
-A deposit of 25% of the value of the priority certificate is required during registration for the sale.
+A deposit of 25% of the value of the certificate is required during registration for the sale.

 The certificate accrues simple interest at the rate of 1% per month.
 Within 50 days after receiving delivery of a certificate of delinquency from the county clerk, the third-party purchaser must send a notice of the purchase to the delinquent taxpayer.
 Upon receipt of a written request from a delinquent taxpayer, a third-party purchaser must offer an installment payment plan.
 The third-party purchaser is entitled to a monthly processing fee up to a certain amount per month to offset the administrative cost of providing a payment plan.